2015

 Barking, Havering and Redbridge Univers…

-Concerns summary Trust policy on heparin administration was not followed, including failure to weigh the patient, consult haematology, or take post-hydration bloods.
+Concerns summary (AI summary) Trust policy on heparin administration was not followed, including failure to weigh the patient, consult haematology, or take post-hydration bloods.
 Critical dosage advice for underweight patients was also easily missed due to poor visibility on posters.

 Hilda Haughton